-Nobody wants to become the victim of a crime while on holiday, and there are lots of sensible precautions you can take to minimise the risks.
-Don’t drink too much, for example.
-We’re not saying you shouldn’t enjoy yourself, but if you were to have an accident and need medical attention because you were ‘under the influence’, you would be unlikely to be able to claim on your travel insurance.
+Think about when and where you drink, for example.
+We’re not saying you shouldn’t enjoy yourself, but if you were to have an accident and need medical attention because you were ‘under the influence’, chances are you wouldn't be able to claim on your travel insurance.

 What if you get robbed?